June 06, 2023 6 min read

 First and foremost, it is normal for infants to experience gas from time to time.
 This is most often caused by swallowing air during bottle feedings, from crying, or due to sucking their pacifier.

-Even if you are serving your baby cold formula, their bottle should be prepared with hot water that has been cooled.
 If you do use cold water, it can be harder for powdered formula to dissolve (even if you vigorously shake the bottle) and this can form more bubbles and foam, and thus, more gas.
 This is why it's important to always follow the manufacturer's instructions for formula preparation and storage.

 Learn More: Gassy Baby: How to Help Relieve Your Baby's Gas